by Caroline von Fluegge-Chen

 We have a suicide epidemic.
 If you don’t believe me, read the obituaries of young men and women who, despite their stellar academic, community and athletic accomplishments, felt death was the better option in their darkest moments.

 In Atlanta, we have taller hedges to hide our dysfunctions from our neighbors.
 We also have deeper pockets to “pay our way out of” tough situations.
 But money doesn’t fix a spiritual and emotional disconnect.
 It may buy us time.
 But it doesn’t solve a thing.
-If it did, Big Pharma would go bankrupt; we’d have nothing to vent about; and we’d all be rich, thin, fulfilled, and super fantastic…if that’s your definition of success.
+If it did, Big Pharma would go bankrupt; we’d have nothing to vent about, and we’d all be rich, thin, fulfilled, and super fantastic…if that’s your definition of success.

 If you have been paying attention to anything I have shared by e-mails, on my website, in person, or on handouts, you will have noticed that I am looking wayyyy beyond the surface with every person who walks through my doors.
-I am looking to create mental and physical health by connecting the dots – structure, brain, chemistry.
+I am looking to create mental and physical health by connecting the dots – structure, brain, and chemistry.
 Beyond science, it’s being that “horse whisperer,” “Aunt Dr. Caroline,” and that person you wish you had in High School – where I am not the teacher or the parent, but the one who is going to support you on your journey, no matter how many bumps there are on that path.
-And for those of you who only want the back fixing side of the chiro equation, that’s cool, too.
+And for those of you who only want the back-fixing side of the chiro equation, that’s cool, too.
 Everyone is welcome.

 A former patient told me her new chiropractor gave entirely different recommendations for her daughter’s care.
 While I don’t know what the exact recommendations are, I suspect they’re about pain relief, come in when it hurts – the typical chiropractor back doc talk.
-While the spinal hygiene is important, I’d like to see that her daughter is not bullied because she doesn’t fit the criteria of cool girl status in certain communities – “right” zip code, athletic, outgoing, slender.
+While spinal hygiene is important, I’d like to see that her daughter is not bullied because she doesn’t fit the criteria of cool girl status in certain communities – “right” zip code, athletic, outgoing, slender.
 I’d like her to have a healthy respect for her body image, values, talents, and personality – just as she is…her standards, not those fed to us by Instagram.
 And those night terrors, rings under the eyes, chronic headaches, lethargy, moody outbursts – can we put an end to that by assessing and healing the body correctly, or is running from one doctor to another (without solutions) the best option?
-Otherwise said, can we prevent more families and children from reaching that point of no return?
+Otherwise, can we prevent more families and children from reaching that point of no return?
 No wonder the “other” chiropractor had different recommendations.
 Text neck isn’t the priority at Balance Atlanta for someone in this situation.

 We have a problem here, right under our noses.
-That’s why I have been invited my Westminster to create a program on developing warriors (not worriers) who learn to navigate life with balance, breath, poise, awareness, trust, belief, boundaries, skills, concepts, vision, and connection instead of winging it with self-doubt and self-harm.
+That’s why I have been invited by Westminster to create a program on developing warriors (not worriers) who learn to navigate life with balance, breath, poise, awareness, trust, belief, boundaries, skills, concepts, vision, and connection instead of winging it with self-doubt and self-harm.
 What I can develop at one school can be replicated at others.
 You can only change a community by starting with the children.
 Love is No Color is a prime example.

 There is a certain urgency I’ve developed to help those who truly have skin (not resistance) in the game.
 Call it what you will…the result of the number of years in practice, the start of a new decade, a deeper belief system, seeing more clearly?
 I’ve got work to do.

 Some patients are merely passing through Balance Atlanta.
 For others, I am their last stop on an arduous journey.
 The currency is relationship and commitment.
-Everyone is welcome for as long they choose to be a part of this family.
+Everyone is welcome for as long as they choose to be a part of this family.
 In the meantime, I am committed to placing a value on what I personally believe is our biggest asset – developing healthy, inspired, confident, productive, connected, joyful, creative, and congruent children on a foundation of balance.
 While Balance Atlanta may not be the right place for everyone, it’s home to those who share my vision for this community.